cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

 import os
 ```

-#### It's always important to check where our working directory is when trying to read data into python
+#### It's always important to check where our working directory is when trying to read data into Python.

 ```python